 What is the proudest achievement in your career?

-What are you looking forward to in the next 12 months?
+What are you looking forward to in the future?

 Becoming sustainable, and having many more years of making a difference in our region.

 What effect does your business have on Redcar and Cleveland?

 We offer a safe space for children and adults to be themselves.
 We offer sessions for special educational needs schools in Brotton and Redcar, for students to enjoy term time but also to enjoy in the holidays too.